 In 2013, the Writers Guild of America ranked South Park at number 63 among the "101 Best-Written Shows Ever".

-In July 2014, Hulu signed a three-year deal purchasing exclusive online streaming rights to South Park for a reported $80 million, although episodes remained free on the South Park Studios website using the Hulu player.
+In July 2014, Hulu signed a three-year deal to purchase exclusive online streaming rights to South Park for a reported $80 million.

-As of July 2015, all episodes of South Park were available for streaming in Canada on CraveTV, initially consisting of seasons 1–18.
+As of July 2015, all episodes of South Park were made available for streaming in Canada on the CraveTV service, initially consisting of seasons 1–18.

-In 2015, South Park's run in syndication ended, by which time it was airing in 90 percent of the television markets across the United States and Canada, generating approximately US$25 million annually in advertising revenue.
+In 2015, the syndicated run of South Park ended after airing in 90% of television markets in the United States and Canada, generating approximately US$25 million a year in advertising revenue.

 In December 2017, the first eleven seasons of South Park were released on Blu-ray for the first time.